Dependence on a collection of Poisson random variables: Temporal dependence

 \section{Temporal dependence}

-Let $\{X_t\}$ be a temporal sequence of random variables.
-For each $t$ we require a set of two latent variables, say $(Y_t,W_t)$, and define a three level hierarchical model to induce a temporal dependence of order $p$.
+Let $\{X_t\}_{t\in\NN}$ be a stochastic process indexed by $t\in\NN$, where $\NN=\{1,2,\ldots\}$ denotes the set of natural numbers.
+For each $t$ we require a set of two latent variables, say $(Y_t,W_t)$, and define a three level hierarchical model to induce a temporal dependence of order $p\geq 0$.
+Additionally, $Y_t$ and $W_t$ will exist for $t\in\TT$ with $\TT=\{1-p,-p,-p+1\ldots\}$.
+Let $\bY=\{Y_t\}_{t\in\TT}$ and $\bW=\{W_t\}_{t\in\TT}$.
 We propose two ways of defining dependence among the $X_t$'s by either, linking the variables of the second level with those of the third level across times (type A), or linking the variables of the first level to those of the second level across times (type B).
 Figure \ref{fig:graph} illustrates these two types, where the dependence shown is of order $p=1$.

 In general, the $W_t$'s will be independent Poisson random variables and the $Y_t$'s will be a binomial thinning of the $W_t$'s.
-Additionally, $Y_t$ and/or $W_t$ will exist for $t=-p,-p+1,\ldots,T$.